OEM vs ODM: Navigating the Manufacturing Maze

 Differences in Manufacturing

-Original manufacturers make designs for their product.
+Original manufacturers make designs for their products.
 They give parts and materials to other people.
 The other people put the parts together to make the product.

 ODM is different from other types of design.
 The original designer only makes the design, then they hire a different company to make the product with their own label.